USDA-ARS-GBRU/cep_optimizer/README.md

 ## Notes

 For some districts the optimization is trivial because they fall above or below thresholds.
 For example if every schools in a LAS has an ISP >62.5 any grouping or no grouping will be the same.
 For LAS ear the 25% and 62.5% cut points the optimization tools  can improve coverage or reimbursement.

+## Gurobi

+Both scripts currently use [Gurobi](https://www.gurobi.com), a commercial solver that requires a license.
+In the future I may modify the scripts to work with  the Free solver from Google, [ORTools](https://developers.google.com/optimization)

+## ORtools

+I started converting the Gurobi models to ortools so they could be distributed freely.
+The reimbursement model converted easily.
+The student model is very slow now.
+I need to test CP-SAT and some other approaches in ortools,